 - Good standing in the Ph.D. program.
 Students who do not make program benchmarks receive the lowest priority for departmental funding, which may mean that they receive no funding in some semesters.
-In addition, students who do not make program benchmarks are ineligible to apply for departmental fellowships, departmental travel awards, and Graduate College awards. - First year cohort is assigned grader positions with no section or office hour obligations for two semesters, if possible. - Early career students are given priority over students who are more senior in the program. - Whenever possible, both student and faculty preferences are taken into account in assigning teaching assistantship (TA) positions. - Students in the cohort entering from academic year 13/14 are guaranteed funding for four years, pending satisfactory progress and good standing.
-Students in the cohort entering from academic year 14/15 onward are guaranteed funding for five years, pending satisfactory progress, good standing, and university budget constraints. - When possible and students and faculty are happy with it, students in courses that meet both fall and spring semesters typically stay with the same course all year. - Lectureships are assigned via an application process.
+In addition, students who do not make program benchmarks are ineligible to apply for departmental fellowships, departmental travel awards, and Graduate College awards. - First year cohort is assigned grader positions with no office hour obligations for two semesters, if possible. - Early career students are given priority over students who are more senior in the program. - Students who are in good standing and who successfully pass their preliminary examination (i.e. dissertation proposal hearing) by the end of the first semester of their 4th year may be given one semester of a research assistantship, pending the availability of funding and the Department's teaching needs.
+This semester must be served during the 4th or 5th year.
+It is hoped that this opportunity will serve both as an incentive to complete this milestone and as support for continued progress. - Whenever possible, both student and faculty preferences are taken into account in assigning teaching assistantship TA positions. - Students in the cohort entering from academic year 13/14 are guaranteed funding for four years, pending satisfactory progress and good standing.
+Students in the cohort entering from academic year 14/15 onward are guaranteed funding for five years, pending satisfactory progress and good standing. - Whenever possible, the TA for on-line 100 serves for at least one year, including a summer term. - When possible and students and faculty are happy with it, students in courses that meet both fall and spring semesters typically stay with the same course all year. - Lectureships are assigned via an application process.
 To serve as a graduate lecturer, students must apply for specific courses and submit a draft syllabus and summary of their teaching evaluations.
-Lecturers are selected based on experience, expertise, and teaching competence, pending good standing. - Fall letters of intent will be distributed by June 15th and sooner if possible.
-Fall appointment letters are dependent upon the outcome of the spring review of graduate students, but will be distributed by July 15th.
-Spring letters of intent will be distributed by November 15th and appointment letters by December 15th. - MSP students are eligible for assistantships in the Department of Sociology only up to the point that they complete their Ph.D.
+Lecturers are selected based on experience, expertise, and teaching competence, pending good standing.

+- Fall appointment letters of intent will be distributed by June 30th and sooner if possible.
+Fall appointment letters are dependent upon the outcome of the spring review of graduate students.
+Spring letters of intent will be distributed by October 31st.
+The Graduate Studies Committee (e.g. 2014-15) will propose Graduate Assistantships for the entire upcoming school year (e.g. 2015-16).
+The Spring Graduate Assistantships that were proposed by the previous Graduate Studies Committee (e.g. 2014-15) may be revised as needed by the new Graduate Studies Committee (e.g. 2015-16). - MSP students are eligible for assistantships in the Department of Sociology only up to the point that they complete their Ph.D.